A TTFA coup? Tempers flare as 70 percent of membership excluded from AGM

 “It is not like the TTFA is asking us to account for money they gave us, which is different.”

 Look Loy, like Taylor and Sanchez, said they recognised the importance of being compliant.
-Their issue is in the process for getting it done.
+Their issue is with the process for getting it done.

 “We all recognise the value and the necessity of having members of the TTFA being compliant,” said Look Loy, “because compliance places organisational and structural demands on the various members, which adds strength and the ability to function on members [and] that is a good thing.

 “But my point and the point of others is the TTFA has not done enough to assist in that regard.
-The TTFA was formed in 1908 and suddenly since November 2015 people have been asked to become compliant and giving a to-do list.
+The TTFA was formed in 1908 and suddenly, since November 2015, people have been asked to become compliant and given a to-do list.

 The TTSL president said the issue of audited financial statements, in particular, needed some level of proactive thinking by the local football body.

 “[…] Why not get three or four auditing firms and give them six members each and get a group price?
-Let us try to assist the membership and not just sit back and say your are not compliant.
-That is not leadership.”
+Let us try to assist the membership and not just sit back and say you are not compliant; that is not leadership.”

 Sanchez suggested that the TTFA owed it to members to help pay for their audits.